 Independent school interviews

-While state schools are prohibited from interviewing any but potential sixth form students, the interview is an integral part of nearly every private school admissions process, and tends to send the applicant’s parents, rather than the actual applicant, into a spin.
+While state schools are prohibited from interviewing any but potential sixth form (or boarding) students, the interview is an integral part of nearly every private school admissions process, and tends to send the applicant’s parents, rather than the actual applicant, into a spin.
 Parents feel considerably more responsible for their child’s social presentation than for his or her ability to do long division or conjugate French verbs.
 And, while a school may breezily describe the interview as ‘just a chance to get to know the child better’, this hardly quells fears about sending young Daniel or Daniella into the lion’s den.

 The London prep or senior day school interview is perhaps the most straightforward.
 Over-subscribed at every point, the selective urban independent tends to concentrate on the academic.
 The majority usually only meet the child after a written exam (generally used as a first edit), and the interview itself will probably contain a significant component of maths, comprehension or reasoning.
 The aim here is to probe intellectual strengths and weaknesses in order to select from the central bulk of candidates or to pick scholarship material.
 Finding out a little about a child’s character is only of secondary importance.

 Even the most academic schools, however, are not necessarily just looking for those guaranteed to deliver a stream of A*s.
 Some use interviews as an opportunity to create as balanced a community as possible:

 ‘I didn’t want all extroverts or all eggheads,’ said one ex-junior school head.
 ‘Most children who sat our exam scored between 40 and 65 per cent in the written paper, so I was looking for an individual spark.
 At the age of 7, particularly, the interview is a crucial counterbalance to the exam.
 Those born between September and December always scored higher marks in the written paper.
 At interview we would go back to the list and bring in some younger children.’